Cookies on this website

 During the FHS students will be expected to become fully accustomed to working from research papers and primary sources in the literature, and they will be encouraged to think both critically and creatively (for instance, to propose their own hypotheses and test them against the published results).

-Students will gain an in-depth knowledge and understanding in specific areas of biomedical science, as they will be able to pick to study two options out of ten offered in depth.Such options may include:
+Students will gain an in-depth knowledge and understanding in specific areas of biomedical science, as they will be able to pick to study in depth eight themes across twelve options offered.

 • Neuroscience (systems, cellular, or cognitive and behavioural)